OctopusDeploy/blog/blog/2017-11/wildfly-jdbc-ping.md

 In the [previous blog post](https://octopus.com/blog/wildfly-s3-domain-discovery) we looked at how WildFly domains could be configured in an AWS environment with no fixed IP addresses or network broadcasts by centralizing configuration settings in an S3 bucket.

-In this blog post we'll take this configuration one step further by configuring a cluster of WildFly instances in AWS.
+In this blog post, we'll take this configuration one step further by configuring a cluster of WildFly instances in AWS.

 ## Domain vs Cluster